Frequently Asked Questions regarding Q magnet devices:

 It is relevant to note that for magnets made of the same material, the larger the magnet, the more intense the magnetic flux density and the stronger and greater penetration of the magnet.
 All Q magnet models contain some of the highest quality rare earth magnetic material available with a 13,500 Gauss rating.

 Magna Bloc™ was built on the same quadrapolar design.
 Q magnets are the next generation of quadrapolar design in that they combine very strong rare earth neodymium magnets with the latest magnetising techniques to produce a quadrapolar magnet of four alternating quadrants or poles in one round magnetic body.
-One side of the Q magnet device has a flux shield like a plate, made of high grade magnetic stainless steal adhered to it.
+One side of the Q magnet device has a flux shield like a plate, made of high grade magnetic stainless steal.
 This drives the field deeper into the body and insulates the field exposure away from the body.
-The outer side of the Q magnet has an extremely strong sticker on it that displays the orientation arrow and other information including the Australian ARTG Class I Medical Device number and a unique Serial number for every device.
+The outer side of the Q magnet has a label that displays the orientation arrow and other information including the Australian ARTG Class I Medical Device number and a unique Serial number for every device.
+The device is housed in a plastic casing to protect it from cracking and rusting.
 These next generation quadrapolar magnets are smaller and yet much more powerful and penetrate deeper into the body providing a more reliable and greater therapeutic effect such as pain relief.

 Some of Nikken’s magnetic products try to emulate the Quadrapolar technology in producing steep field gradients but do not do it as effectively and hence do not achieve as good a result.
 Nikken’s magnetic products may also be working on different systems within the body, more research needs to be undertaken.
 See Nikken comparison.